utopia-foss/utopya/doc/run/distributed.rst

 In utopya, "joining" a simulation run means:

-* You started a simulation on machine A simply via ``utopya run``
+* You started a simulation on machine A simply via ``utopya run --skippable``
 * You have one or more machines B1, B2, ... that should help in performing that run; you use ``utopya join-run`` to let them join.

-Effectively, all involved machines work together by in covering the defined parameter space, thus finishing the simulation faster.
+Effectively, all involved machines work together in covering the defined parameter space, thus finishing the simulation faster.

-To allow this, the :py:class:`~utopya.multiverse.Multiverse` and :py:class:`~utopya.multiverse.DistributedMultiverse` instances take a more lenient approach on what happens if a universe output directory (folders like ``<out_dir>/data/uni123``) already exists: they assume that some other Multiverse has already grabbed that task and is working on it, meaning that they don't need to work on it.
+To allow this, the :py:class:`~utopya.multiverse.Multiverse` and :py:class:`~utopya.multiverse.DistributedMultiverse` instances take a more lenient approach on what happens if a universe output directory (folders like ``<out_dir>/data/uni123``) already exists: they assume that some other Multiverse has already grabbed that task and is working on it, meaning that they don't need to work on it and will *skip* the task.
 Essentially, the content of the ``data`` directory is used as a way of communicating about tasks that are already being worked on, hence allowing other Multiverse instances to skip those tasks.

 .. note::